 Handling a Parent's Cancer Diagnosis

-- Therapy can also be a great option.
+- Therapy is one way to cope with a parent’s cancer diagnosis.
 Licensed clinical psychologist Marianna Strongin has previously explained the importance of expressing your feelings in her advice column for SurvivorNet, because she says not talking about something we’re afraid of or worried about can cause our body to feel anxious or dysregulated.

 Coping with a Parent’s Cancer Diagnosis